-Catch the Superstar Redfish and Win $50,000 in Cash from the Alta Equipment Company.
+Catch the SUPER STAR Tagged Redfish and Win $50,000 in Cash from the Alta Equipment Company.

 The first two Youth angler winners will be awarded a tiller skiff, motor & trailer with Minn Kota trolling motor & Humminbird electronics.

 Tagged Redfish and Dolphin Partners

-For the Tagged Redfish Division, West Marine CCA Florida STAR partnered with Duke Energy who generously provided hatchery reared redfish for tagging and release on the west coast and Flagler Sportfishing Club, captains and volunteer who provide wild caught fish for tagging and release on the east coast.
-Together with the approval from Florida Fish and Wildlife Conservation Commission (FWC) CCA staff and volunteers will release over 160 tagged redfish in advance of the competitions starting date on May 28, 2022.
+For the Tagged Redfish Division, CCA Florida STAR partnered with Duke Energy who generously provided hatchery reared redfish for tagging and release on the east & west coast.
+Flagler Sportfishing Club, captains and volunteers also provide wild caught fish for tagging and release on the east coast.
+Together with the approval from Florida Fish and Wildlife Conservation Commission (FWC) CCA staff and volunteers will release over 160 tagged redfish in advance of the competitions starting date on May 27, 2023.
 Each coastal county from Pensacola to the southern border of the Everglades National Park and from the Georgia/Florida border to Homestead and the Keys will receive on average 4 tagged redfish per county.
-There are three (3) Destination Counties that each has eight (8) tagged redfish and they are Brevard, Citrus and Charlotte Counties.
+There are two (2) Destination Counties and each has eight (8) tagged redfish and they are Citrus and Charlotte Counties.

-For the Tigress Outrigger & Gear Tagged Dolphin/Mahi Mahi Division, West Marine CCA Florida STAR partnered with Beyond Our Shores Foundation to have them tag and release 20 plus Mahi Mahi in the waters of South Florida in advance of the competition.
+For the Tigress Outrigger & Gear Tagged Dolphin/Mahi Mahi Division, CCA Florida STAR partnered with Two Conch’s Charters to have them tag and release 20 plus Mahi Mahi in the waters of South Florida in advance of the competition.

 About This Year’s Tag

-This year’s STAR tag is White.
-Printed on the tag is the year 2022 and a special number beginning with FL followed by CCA Florida STAR and the phone number 844-387-STAR (7827).
+This year’s STAR tag is Fluorescent yellow.
+Printed on the tag is the year 2023 and a tag number beginning with FL followed by CCA Florida STAR and the phone number 844-387-STAR (7827).